boucaron/randomstuff/SolarStudy.md

 This is a huge improvement, it means your investment is breakeven much much faster.
 Also I think the price of the electricity will ramp-up in most of Europe due to the lack of investment first, and second due to the higher demand.

-End of February 2024, Price Update on Large Panels in Spain There are few panels about 550 to 600W, in the format 2278 x 1134 x 35mm around 100 to 120 € For instance, https://elalmacenfotovoltaico.com/paneles-solares/1103-panel-fotovoltaico-tw-solar-580w-typen-30-anos-garantia.html for 108 € VAT included.
+End of February 2024, Price Update on Large Panels in Spain There are few panels about 550 to 600W, in the format 2278 x 1134 x 35mm around 100 to 130 € For instance, https://elalmacenfotovoltaico.com/paneles-solares/1103-panel-fotovoltaico-tw-solar-580w-typen-30-anos-garantia.html for 108 € VAT included, 600W for this one for https://autosolar.es/panel-solar-24-voltios/placa-solar-600w-monocristalina-aiko-n-type for 125.36 €, 575W for  https://autosolar.es/panel-solar-24-voltios/panel-solar-tcl-575w-bifacial-n-type for 111.14 € (and bifacial)

 Configuration V0:
 - 4S/2P, 4640W Peak, PV max voltage @ min temp 243.7 V, PV min voltage @ max temp 169.7 V, 20 m 6 mm² Cables, 250V/85 A, 250V/100 A (about 91.6A at max temp), 250V/70 A (a bit undersized)